jkpe/home-assistant-rewrite-automations-ai/README.md

 usage: llm-rewrite-json.py [-h] (-d DIRECTORY | -f FILE)

- The script will iterate over each JSON file in directory `output-split-json` and for each file succesfully processed add it's file name to `processed_files.log`, this allows you to run the script again on the same directory of files if the llm fails to process an individual automation.
+ The script will iterate over each JSON file in directory `output-split-json` and send it to GPT-4o for processing.
+GPT-4o will analyse each automation and work out what it does giving it a new title (alias) and description for each.
+Every file succesfully processed will be logged to `processed_files.log`, this allows you to run the script again on the same directory of files if the LLM fails to process an individual automation.

+ The script works by piping each JSON into GPT-4o with a custom prompt

+`cat {file} | llm -m gpt-4o --no-stream -s "Based on what this Home Assistant automation does and how it works, rewrite a new Alias and Description for it.
+In your response just give me the updated alias and description.
+Respond with JSON objects."`

 ## Convert the rewritten JSON back to YAML